-Class and clinical are mandatory and co-op interviews may not be scheduled during those times.
+Co-op interviews may not be scheduled during class or clinical times.
 Once a student accepts a co-op, verbally or in writing, they are committed to that position and may not accept another co-op.
 Students may not interview if they have already accepted a position.